 - Website platforms such as Word Press have implemented it as standard so that anyone with a website powered by Word Press will get the functionality automatically

-- Many popups have been implemented in an intrusive way which disrupts the user experience on the website such as fading out the content of the page, requiring ‘accept’ to be selected before the page can be read, not allowing the ‘accept’ button to be clicked until the entire page has downloaded and not providing an option to ‘decline’
+- Website developers have implemented intrusive popups which disrupts the user experience on the site such as fading out the content of the page, requiring ‘accept’ to be selected before the visitor can read the page.
+Not allowing selection of the ‘accept’ button until the entire page has downloaded and not providing an option to ‘decline’.

 - Many sites don’t have a ‘decline’ option’.
-Although cookies are often needed in many cases for the functioning of the website, such as for the duration of the session or for security, these reasons are excluded from the regulations.
-A decision has essentially been made that you either ‘allow’ or ‘leave’.
-Consequently, the problem is that people will ‘allow’ as an automatic response which in the long-term will render the concept useless.
+Although websites often need cookies for the duration of the session or security, these reasons are no in the regulations.
+Website developers choice to have either ‘allow’ or ‘leave’ creates a new problem.
+People will ‘allow’ as an automatic response which in the long-term will render the concept useless.
 Rather like the millions of people who tick a box to say they accept terms and conditions, but never actually open and read them.

 More information is available at: